 From the 21st of September to the 4th of October 2015, children across Victoria take a well-deserved break from school and kinder to enjoy the freedom and fun of the Spring school holidays.

-However, little minds and active bodies rarely take a break, so here is a list of some exciting (and some free!) activities on offer around town.
+However, little minds and active bodies rarely take a break, so here is a list of some exciting (and some free!) school holiday activities on offer around town.

 Science and technology

 Scienceworks is a popular school holiday destination, especially with its current exhibit Tyrannosaurs, with a full program of school holiday activities.
 Jump down the rabbit hole into a magical, bizarre and fascinating world of illusion and mystery with Alice in Wonderland or explore the future with the exhibit Think Ahead.